Liouville type theorems for transversally harmonic and biharmonic maps: Introduction

+where $\mu_M$ denotes the volume form on $M$.
+If $\mathcal F$ is not minimal, a transversally harmonic is not a critical point of $E_B(\phi)$.
+In fact, S. Dragomir and A. Tommasoli [\ref{DT}] called such maps as $(\mathcal F,\mathcal F')$-harmonic maps, i.e., a critical point of the transversal energy.
+Trivially, two definitions are equivalent when $\mathcal F$ is minimal.
+The smooth map $\phi$ is said to be {\it transversally biharmonic} if the transversal bitension field $(\tau_2)_b(\phi)=J_\phi^T(\tau_b(\phi)$ vanishes, where $J_\phi^T$ is the generalized Jacobi operator along $\phi$ (see [\ref{CW},\ref{JU1}] for details).
+If $\mathcal F$ is minimal, then a trasversally biharmonic map is a critical point of the transversal bienergy $E_2(\phi)$, where

-Now, let $(M',g',\mathcal F')$ be a foliated Riemannian manifold and let $\phi:(M,g,\mathcal F)\to (M',g',\mathcal F')$ be a smooth foliated map, i.e., $\phi$ is a smooth leaf-preserving map.
-The smooth map $\phi$ is said to be {\it transversally harmonic} if the transversal tension field $\tau_b(\phi)$ vanishes, i.e., $\tau_b(\phi)=0$ [\ref{JJ2}].
-Transversally harmonic maps are generalizations of harmonic maps because transversally harmonic maps are just harmonic maps on the point foliation.
-For more information about transversally harmonic maps, see [\ref{CW},\ref{JJ2},\ref{KW1},\ref{KW2}].
-For harmonic maps, the classical Liouville theorem is well known.
+Transversally harmonic and biharmonic maps are generalizations of harmonic and biharmonic maps because transversally harmonic and biharmonic maps are just harmonic and biharmonic maps on the point foliation, respectively.
+For more information about transversally harmonic and biharmonic maps, see [\ref{CW},\ref{JJ2},\ref{JU1},\ref{KW1},\ref{KW2}].
+For harmonic maps, the classical Liouville theorem is well-known.
 Namely, any bounded harmonic function defined on the whole plane must be constant.
 The classical Liouville theorem has been improved in several cases [\ref{JU},\ref{SY},\ref{YA}].
-In this article, we study the Liouville type theorem for the transversally harmonic map between foliated Riemannian manifolds.
-Namely, we have the following theorem.
+In this article, we study the Liouville type theorems for the transversally harmonic and biharmonic map.
+Now we consider the following conditions on $(M,g,\mathcal F)$ and $(M',g',\mathcal F')$.